 Postdoctoral Fellowship in Clinical Child Psychology

 Our APPIC-accredited program provides advanced clinical training opportunities at a child and adolescent outpatient clinic within the Sacramento County Division of Behavioral Health Services.
 For the 2016-2017 academic year, the Department is pleased to announce openings for two postdoctoral clinical fellowship positions beginning on September 19, 2016.
 Fellows will receive training in individual, family, and group therapy, psychological assessment, and consultation.
-The positions will remain open until filled with an application deadline of January 9, 2015.
+The positions will remain open until filled with an application deadline of January 12, 2016.
 Early application is encouraged, and applications will be reviewed as they are received.
 We will be holding two interview dates on Friday, February 10, 2017 and Friday, February 17, 2017.
 We will be closely following the APPIC guidelines for a match day of February 27, 2017.

 Fellows receive a stipend of $44,000 for the training year and approximately 19 days of paid time off (PTO) during their training year, which can be used for vacation and sick leave.
 In addition, fellows will receive approximately 5 days of extended sick leave that is available in the event of an extended absence due to illness or medical reasons.
 Because fellows work in Sacramento County facilities, they also have approximately 12 days off per year for state and federal holidays.
 We are proud to offer our fellows the same retirement and medical benefits provided to our faculty.
 Fellows may choose their medical and dental insurance from several providers and are given free vision and dental insurance.
 Fellows also qualify for life and disability insurance, flexible spending accounts, and additional university plans.